Sunny, With A High Near 86

 Today

 Sunny, with a high near 86.
-West wind 5 to 13 mph, with gusts as high as 21 mph.
+Light and variable wind becoming west 5 to 10 mph in the afternoon.

 Tonight

+A 20 percent chance of showers and thunderstorms before midnight.
+Some of the storms could produce gusty winds.
+Partly cloudy, with a low around 50.
+West wind 5 to 10 mph becoming light southwest after midnight.

+Mostly sunny, with a high near 81.
+Light southwest wind becoming west 8 to 13 mph in the morning.

-Mostly clear, with a low around 50.
-West wind 8 to 13 mph becoming light west southwest after midnight.
-Winds could gust as high as 21 mph.
+Partly cloudy, with a low around 50.
+West wind 8 to 13 mph becoming light after midnight.

+Mostly sunny, with a high near 81.
+West wind 3 to 7 mph.

 Sunday